Two stability theorems on plethysms of Schur functions: Introduction

 \subsubsection{Introduction and overview \emph{(\S 1--2)}}

-The introductory material ends in \S\ref{sec:overview} with an overview of the proof and some small examples: we hope this will persuade the reader that while the proof is lengthy, because of many minor technical difficulties, the overall concept of finding stable bijections between certain semistandard signed tableaux and between certain plethystic semistandard signed tableaux is quite simple.
+In \S\ref{sec:overview} we give an overview of the proof: we hope this will persuade the reader that while the proof is lengthy, because of many minor technical difficulties, the overall concept of finding stable bijections between certain semistandard signed tableaux and between certain plethystic semistandard signed tableaux is quite simple.